indirectDirectEnumeration69/Crisper/README.md

 - Machine Translation(trained on large data sets) : for user input , language corpus sets for universal use based on users language.

-(I am aware that machine translation accuracy for non latin language sets is biased and inaccurate especially chinese and japenese characters and understanding).
+(I am aware that machine translation accuracy for non latin language sets is biased and inaccurate especially chinese and japenese characters and understanding/interpretation of meaning , meaning through word2vec tokenization etc).

 - Image Processing(Process large sets of image based data) : for enhanced accuracy of target enviroment + additional infomation.